layer5io/layer5/README.md

 <a href="https://github.com/service-mesh-patterns"><img src="https://github.com/service-mesh-patterns/service-mesh-patterns/blob/master/.github/readme/images/service-mesh-pattern.png?raw=true"
 style="float:left;margin:10px;" width="125px"
 alt="Service Mesh Pattern" align="left"/></a>
-<a href="https://github.com/service-mesh-patterns">Service Mesh Patterns</a> help you get the most out of Linkerd, Consul, App Mesh, Istio, Kuma, Open Service Mesh or any service mesh, including those using Envoy and use of WebAssembly.
+<a href="https://github.com/service-mesh-patterns">Service Mesh Patterns</a> help you get the most out of Linkerd, Consul, App Mesh, Istio, Kuma, Open Service Mesh or <a href="https://layer5.io/service-mesh-landscape">any service mesh</a>, including those using Envoy and use of WebAssembly.
 Each pattern can be used as a template and is customizable.
 <br /><br /><br />
 </p>
 <br />